arithmetric/badcamp2014-behat-travisci/README.md

 6. Find the fork of badcamp2014-behat-travisci you made, and switch it "On".

-7. Wait.
-Some tests will run!
+7. Travis will automatically run all tests the next time a commit is pushed.